scionproto/scion/doc/beacon-metadata.rst

 -  No AS can tamper with the metadata included in a beacon
 -  The source of the metadata is visible and non-repudiable.
-Thus, if an AS was detected to be including false information, it can be held accountable by e.g. being added to a black list.
+Thus, if an AS was detected to be including false information, it can be held accountable by e.g. being added to a block list.

 Metadata types
 ==============